Unlock your property’s potential with home equity loans in Costa Rica

 You can go to the National Registry: http://www.rnpdigital.com/index.htm, where anyone can check the status of a property.

 Go to “Sistema de Certificaciones y Consultas Gratuitas” on the top left side of the webpage.
-A new tab will open, and then first-time users will have to go to “Registrarse por Primera Vez” in the top left-hand portion of the page.
-After filling out the form, you will receive an email, click on the link, and enter your user email and password on the left-hand side under “Ingreso para Usuarios Registrados.”
+A new tab will open, and then first-time users will need to navigate to “Registrarse por Primera Vez” located in the top left-hand portion of the page.
+After filling out the form, you will receive an email.
+Click on the link and enter your user email and password on the left-hand side under “Ingreso para Usuarios Registrados.”
 Then go to “Consultas Gratuitas” on the left-hand side, and next, you will see a list of all the types of “Consultas” you can do for “Bienes Immuebles” (Real Estate).
 To obtain a certified property report, click on “Consulta por Numera de Finca.”
-After this, you will have to enter the number of the property’s province or “Provincia” (the first number of the Folio Real number on the Plano).
+After this, you will need to enter the province number of the property, also known as “Provincia” (the first number in the Folio Real number on the Plano).
 Enter the folio number of the property (middle numbers of the Folio Real number on the Plano) and the number of the property to the right “derecho” (which is the last three digits of the Folio Real number on the Plano).
 Once you enter the said information, click on the “Consultar” (consult) button.
-A certificate with all the information about the property will appear on the screen.
+A certificate with all the property information will appear on the screen.

 What is Home Equity?